 Students will draft an internal memorandum to the organization's general corporate lawyer.
-It should be no more than six pages and should comprehensively analyze all potential violations of state and federal health care laws and regulations, as well as relevant regulations associated with the COVID-19 pandemic, and include meaningful regulatory/compliance advice and guidance.
+It should be no more than six pages and should highlight and discuss the various potential legal issues raised by Riviera's qui tam suit against ECH and Eastside, as well as other evidence uncovered in the case and (2) recommending whether the government should intervene in the case.